you-zhou/notes/dev.md

 ### Strings
 [great examples for string format](https://pyformat.info/)

+There are three ways to format  a string.
 * % operator - similar to C's printf
 	```python
 	"Num: %d Hex: %x" % (12, 13)